inniyah/ascope/README.md

 ## The principle of operation
-The oscilloscope takes its input from the analog pins A0, A1, etc. In the normal mode, acquisition is triggered when the voltage on the AIN0 pin matches that on the AIN1 pin, either on the rising (default) or the falling edge.
+The oscilloscope takes its input from the analog pins A0, A1, etc. In the normal mode, acquisition is triggered when an AC interrupt occurs.
 In the auto-trigger mode, acquisition starts immediately.

 In the real-time sampling mode, the ADC is free-running.
 AC ISR polls the ADC for conversion results and fills the output buffers.
 Sampling